radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 Key terms:

 - **Zarr Store**: A storage system that can hold a Zarr hierarchy (e.g., a directory, zip file, or object store prefix)
-- **Group**: A node in a Zarr hierarchy that can contain arrays and/or other groups
+- **Group**: A node including the root node in a Zarr hierarchy that can contain arrays and/or other groups
 - **Array**: A multidimensional array with chunked storage
 - **Chunk**: A contiguous region of an array that is stored as a single object
 - **Consolidated Metadata**: A single metadata document containing the metadata for all arrays and groups in a store